kjosib/sophie/docs/mechanics.rst

     * Use a global dictionary, keyed for now to the corresponding definition-object.
     * Prepare in advance.

-This will mean changing function ``run_module`` but it's only used in a few places.
-It can take the list of loaded modules in topological order straight from a ``Loader`` object.
+The function ``run_module`` take the list of loaded modules in topological order straight from a ``Loader`` object.
+It then prepares and evaluates each module in succession, using the same global dictionary.
+This works fine because the syntax objects from different modules are all distinct as hash-keys.